Run dynamic application security testing (DAST) on Polaris

 Upload .side file (required): Drag and drop a .side file to the file upload box, or browse for it on your computer.

-12. (Optional) Select Perform Active Attacks to enable more intrusive testing of the site.
+13. (Optional) Select Perform Active Attacks to enable more intrusive testing of the target.

 Warning: If Perform Active Attacks is selected, fAST Dynamic will simulate real-world attacks by sending various inputs and then observing the application's behavior.
 These attacks can degrade the application, and expose sensitive data.
 Remember that fAST Dynamic is not designed or intended for scanning public (production) APIs, applications, and websites.

 Polaris creates a DAST profile to use with this project and web application target.
-You can now run a DAST test against the project.
+If the target is Internet-accessible, you can now run a DAST test against the project.
+If the target is internal, you first need to establish a secure tunnel between Polaris and your private network by using the Bridge CLI—see Test an internal web application or API with Polaris Secure Tunnel.

 Create a DAST project for an API target

-To create a DAST project for an API target, perform these steps:
+To create a DAST project for an API target, follow these steps:

 2. Select an application with a DAST subscription.